 Here’s what we’re doing about it

-We would like that as many as possible of these communities can be inspired by the people from Saparua during screening sessions of Waste Time.
-We want organize four screening sessions for youth in Burundi, Indonesia, Uganda and Rwanda.
+We would like that as many as possible of these communities around the world, can be inspired by the people from Saparua during screening sessions of Waste Time.
+We want organize screening sessions for youth in Burundi, Indonesia, Uganda and Rwanda.
 Each film performance will be followed by a SALT session where the children will develop their own feasible actions towards a clean environment.
 (To know more about SALT, scroll down the page or click here).

 You can join us